 * MathematiciansAnswer: Invoked.
 When put before the HUAC committee, Howard is able to dodge their questions by answering them in a way that prevents him from confirming anything.
 Unfortunately, the committee had another ace up their sleeve.

-* MisterSandmanSequence: The film opens with a montage of old newsreel clips depicting life in the early 1950s, as Music/FrankSinatra's "Young at Heart" plays on the soundtrack.
+* MisterSandmanSequence: The film opens with a montage of old newsreel clips depicting American life in the early 1950s, as Music/FrankSinatra's "Young at Heart" plays on the soundtrack.

 * NiceGuy: Howard.
 In the end, Hecky says this of him even though he's plainly jealous of Howard's meteoric rise.